bell-kevin/weberStFall2025hackathon/README.md

-weber state university fall 2025 a.i. hackathon
+Weber State University fall 2025 a.i. hackathon
+Mitch is cool